ZILtoid1991/pixelperfectengine/docs/formats/ETML.md

 Purpose of the ETML (Embedded Text Markup Language):

-* Provide some familiar way to format text
+* Provide some familiar way to format text.
-* Provide some basic compatibility with HTML
+* Provide some basic compatibility with HTML without the later overcomplicated formats.

+An ETML file also can contain format definitions, essentially doubling as a stylesheet.

 # Markup tags

+All tags and attributes are case sensitive.

+All boolean values can be set as: `true` or `yes`, and `false` or `no`.

 ## Tags with the same behavior as their HTML counterpart